ManageIQ/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 State file is a JSON file.
 Its content changes as the conversion goes through various stages.
 With it also the keys present in the file.

+If two-phase conversion is selected there will be a key `pre_copy` with various information related to the first (pre-copy) phase of the conversion.
+The particular keys and information is, at the time of this writing, subject to change, but whould be as self-explanatory as possible.

 Once virt-v2v is executed the state file is created with the following keys: